 The Central Eurasian Studies degree requires study in one or more Central Eurasian language.
 Advanced coursework gives you a depth of knowledge about at least one of the following geographic regions: Tibet, the Central Asian Muslim republics, Xinjiang, Afghanistan, Iran, Turkey, Hungary and/or the Baltics.
 Students develop language proficiency and cultural competency while studying current cultural and political situations within their historical contexts.

-CEUS offers two undergraduate minors for students majoring in other subjects: a minor in Central Eurasian Studies and a minor in Central Eurasian Studies with Language Certification.
+CEUS offers three undergraduate minors for students majoring in other subjects: a minor in Central Eurasian Studies, a minor in Central Eurasian Studies with Language Certification, and a minor in Nordic Studies.

 Your starting point with the Central Eurasian Studies major is language study and one of the following introductory courses: